DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 ### With Paging

-If you are using `LocalPaging` plugin it is very easy to integrate select all behavior with `PagingState` plugin.
+If you are using the `LocalPaging` plugin, it is easy to integrate the Select All behavior with the `PagingState` plugin.

-In the following example we have implemented select all behavior within visible page.
-You can achieve such result by placing `SelectionState` plugin after `LocalPaging`:
+In the following example, we have implemented the Select All behavior within a visible page.
+You can achieve this result by placing the `SelectionState` plugin after `LocalPaging`:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/select-all-by-page)

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/selection/select-all-by-page.jsx)

-If you place `SelectionState` plugin before `LocalPaging` it will be possible to select through all pages:
+If you place the `SelectionState` plugin before `LocalPaging`, it will be possible to select raws on all pages:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/select-all-by-all-pages)